oddbird/sliiides/content/css-next/css-cafe.md

       * { box-sizing: border-box; }
     }
   script: |
-    We can even use the at-layer rule with _only_ a name to establish our order up front,
+    We can even use the at-layer rule without any styles, just a name,
-    so we don't have to worry about the actual code order --
+    to establish our order up front.
+    After that,
+    we load the code in any order, and it will just work.

+    That's especially important if we're using CSS-in-JS, where styles might load in any order.

 - css: |
     @layer default, theme, components;